mountaincharlie/project-one-rock-climbing/README.md

 ## Credits [**to complete**]
 ---
 Done: [add to Site Credits page]

-* Google Fonts [add-link] for Montserrat and Roboto (or the Fira Sans?) fonts used
+External Code:
-* Using the Flexbox method to centralize content horizontally **and** vertically <a href = "https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block" >(scroll to: Approach 2 - Flexbox method)</a>
+* Using the Flexbox method to centralize content horizontally **and** vertically <a href = "https://stackoverflow.com/questions/5703552/how-can-i-center-text-horizontally-and-vertically-inside-a-div-block" >(Josh Crozier's Approach 2 - Flexbox method)</a>
+* Using rel="noopener noreferrer" for all anchor elements as <a href = "https://stackoverflow.com/questions/57628890/why-people-use-rel-noopener-noreferrer-instead-of-just-rel-noreferrer">Azametzin</a>  explains that some browsers may not support rel="noopener" and that there is no good reason to not include these values for the rel attribute.

+Page Styling:
+* Finding that the Google Font Fira Sans paired well with Montserrat from <a href = "https://www.figma.com/google-fonts/montserrat-font-pairings/">Montserrat Font Pairing</a>
+* Using Google Fonts <a href = "https://fonts.google.com/specimen/Montserrat">Montserrat</a> and <a href = "https://fonts.google.com/specimen/Fira+Sans">Fira Sans</a>
+* Colour scheme from My Color Space: <a href = "https://mycolor.space/?hex=%232F4858&sub=1">Natural Palette</a>

+Icons:
 * Using social media icons from Icons8:
     * <a href="https://icons8.com/icon/84884/instagram">Instagram icon by Icons8</a>
     * <a href="https://icons8.com/icon/84872/facebook">Facebook icon by Icons8</a>